-Suffolk owns ten buildings in Downtown Boston.
-Since 2006 we have taken a number of steps to reduce energy consumption, including the installation of:
+Suffolk University owns or maintains thirteen buildings in Downtown Boston.
+We have taken a number of steps to reduce energy consumption in its owned and operated buildings, including the installation of:

 - Energy management systems